Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 93: Values, and how being strong about our own can help teens navigate a society of desires.
 Listener email.

-Send us a text Hermes was a Greek god able to move quickly and freely between the worlds of the mortal and the divine, helped by his winged sandals.
-We mere mortals, on the other hand, are stuck here on Earth, and more likely...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Hermes was a Greek god able to move quickly and freely between the worlds of the mortal and the divine, helped by his winged sandals.
+We mere mortals, on the other hand, are stuck here on Earth, and more likely to associate the word, Hermes with expensive handbags.
+When a listener wrote a beautiful email talking about her struggles with a young daughter who has been begging for one of these extremely expen…

 Listen to the Episode